 Guided tours take visitors deep under the surface of the earth at the Soudan Underground Mine.

-Lake Vermilion connects to the Boundary Waters and this new section of the park provides visitors with access to one of Minnesota’s most beautiful lakes.
+Lake Vermilion connects to the Boundary Waters, and this new section of the park provides visitors with access to one of Minnesota’s most beautiful lakes.
 The park is still being developed, but a large modern campground (NOT along the shore) is open.
-There is also a picnic area with views of the lake and shoreline picnic area with docks for boat access.
+There is also a picnic area with views of the lake and a shoreline picnic area with docks for boat access.

-Shoreline along a cove at Lake Vermilion.
+Shoreline along a cove on Lake Vermilion.

 McCarthy Beach State Park